17 Essential Things to Know Before Visiting Jaffna, Sri Lanka

 READ | check out our eco-friendly packing guide to travel through Sri Lanka consciously and comfortably

-EXPERIENCE MORE OF SRI LANKA WITH THESE ESSENTIAL POSTS
+EXPLORE OF SRI LANKA WITH THESE GUIDES

 SRI LANKA TRAVEL TIPS | 31 incredible things to do in Sri Lanka, Our essential 3-week Sri Lanka Itinerary, Our 7-day Sri Lanka Itinerary, Everything you need to know before you visit Sri Lanka (39 essential tips!), Where to stay in Galle

-SRI LANKA CITY GUIDES | We’ve got in-depth guides to Colombo, Galle, Kandy, Jaffna, Hiriketiya, Mirissa Beach
+SRI LANKA CITY GUIDES | We’ve got in-depth guides to Colombo, Galle, Kandy, Jaffna, Hiriketiya, Mirissa Beach, Ahangama Beach

-CULTURAL ATTRACTIONS | Our essential guides to both Sigiriya and Pidurangala, A guide to Polonnaruwa
+CULTURAL ATTRACTIONS | Our essential guides to both Sigiriya and Pidurangala, A guide to Polonnaruwa, How to visit Yala National Park, and Udawalawe National Park

 TRANSPORT GUIDES | Our definitive guide to the Kandy to Ella train, how to get from Colombo to Kandy, how to get from Colombo to Galle

-Click here to view our detailed photography gear guide, as well as our top travel photography tips!
+PHOTOGRAPHY | Love our photography?
+Read our detailed photography gear guide, as well as our top travel photography tips!

-Learn our top responsible travel tips to help you, your family and friends travel more consciously around the globe
+RESPONSIBLE TRAVEL | Responsible travel is important.
+REALLY IMPORTANT.
+Learn our top responsible travel tips to help you, your family and your friends travel more consciously around the globe

-ECO FRIENDLY PACKING ESSENTIALS | Don’t leave home without our favourite eco-friendly travel essentials
+ECO-FRIENDLY PACKING ESSENTIALS | Don’t leave home without our favourite eco-friendly travel essentials